Shopping

 -

-No way to tell if it's switched on
+No way to tell if it’s on

 One of our favorite things about this food processor is that everything can be stored inside the main mixing bowl.
 That includes the blade (which comes with its own protective cover) and the reversible shredding and slicing discs.
-You can also expand its capabilities by investing in a blender jar, juice extractor or dicing accessory.
+Plus, all the removable parts are all dishwasher-safe.
+The only tricky part is choosing from the range of colors when you buy.

 Our Cuisinart Core Custom 10-Cup Food Processor review has more details